vatpac-technology/sops/docs/controller-skills/CircuitOperations.md

     *Remember to pass traffic information to both aircraft.*
     **SY ADC:** "QFA1254, traffic is a Citation on a left downwind, they'll pass behind you, runway 16L, cleared to land"
     **QFA1254:** "Runway 16L, cleared to land, QFA1254"
-    *Some time later, after QFA1254 has vacated the runway.*
+    *Some time later, after QFA1254 has vacated the runway and a wake turbulence standard has been achieved.*
     **SY ADC:** "ABC, runway 16L, cleared touch and go"
     **ABC:** "Runway 16L, cleared touch and go, ABC"